apache/tomcat/res/tomcat-maven/README.md

 ```

 Running in a container is possible, an example `DockerfileGraal` is given.
 To use a native image in a container that is not identical to the build platform,
-the `native-image` call will need to use the additional `--static` parameter to statically link libraries (this will then require zlib and glibc
+the `native-image` call will need to use the additional `--static` parameter to statically link base libraries (this will then require zlib and glibc
 static libraries).
-Due to TLS needing dynamic libraries (SunEC or tomcat-native), TLS support is not available.
-If TLS support is needed, the native
+Due to TLS using dynamic libraries (SunEC for JSSE and tomcat-native for OpenSSL), TLS support is not available with static linking.
-image must instead be built on the target platform (see the GraalVM documentation for building a native image in a container).
+If TLS support is needed, the native image must instead be built on a platform identical to the target platform.